-The Micro Controller is a secure smart card controller from NXP from the SmartMX2 family.
-The Micro Controller contains a co-processor for symmetric cipher, supporting DES operations and AES, as well as well as an accelerator for asymmetric algorithms.
-It contains volatile (RAM) and non-volatile (ROM and EEPROM) memory.
-The Micro Controller has been certified in a previous certification and the results are re-used for this certification.
+The Micro Controller is a secure smart card controller from NXP's SmartMX3 family.
+The Micro Controller contains a co-processor for symmetric cryptographic operations, supporting DES and AES, as well as an accelerator for asymmetric cryptographic algorithms.
+The Micro Controller further contains a physical random number generator.
+The supported memory technologies are volatile (Random Access Memory (RAM)) and non-volatile (Read Only Memory (ROM) and FLASH) memory.